sandip2224/myTunes-Music-Website/README.md

 <h2 align="center">About the Project</h2>

-There are a lot of README templates out there on GitHub, but however, most of them didn't align with my needs and so I created this personalized one.
-My intention was to create  README.md template that you'll be able to use in most of your repositories with minimal modifications.
+This website is a based on a fictitious music application named **myTunes**.
+It's built with HTML markup, basic CSS styling and JavaScript.
+The entire website is garnished by a smooth-scroll effect and is based on a consistent dark theme with alternating light backgrounds.
+I know you'll love it.

 Here's why it's so awesome:

-- ***You should focus on creating something amazing instead of worrying about a README.md that you might need to build from scratch.*** 😁
+- ***The website is fully responsive and scales down perfectly on smaller viewports*** 😁
-- ***It's a template repository, so essentially you can just generate a README.md for your repository without problems.*** ✅
+- ***The website incprporates parallax scroll effect on larger viewports.*** ✅
-- ***You shouldn't repeat the process of building a README.md again and again from scratch because you're awesome.*** 🖖
+- ***Scroll animations add the final touch to this website.*** 🖖

-> Of course I encourage you to make modifications to the README.md to suit your own projects but that's what its supposed to be all about.
-You may also suggest changes by forking this repository and creating a pull request or opening an issue.
+> I encourage you to suggest changes by forking this repository and creating a pull request or opening an issue.

 <p align="right"><a href="#table-of-contents">🔼 Back to top</a></p>
 <!-- Preview -->